 There are several ways to find these unique opportunities to work as a locum tenens near your home base.

-Dr. Roseann Freundel, an obstetrics and gynecology specialist from Virginia, transitioned to more local opportunities from her original locum tenens placements further afield.
+Dr. Roseann Freundel, an obstetrics and gynecology specialist from Virginia, transitioned to more local opportunities via an evolution from her original locum tenens placements in locations further afield.

 “Some of the assignments that I originally had were up in Maine or California.
 Some of them required an 18- to 20-hour travel day and three planes.
 Just for my own sanity and energy level, I asked my locum tenens agent if they could find something a little bit closer to home so that I would not be spending so much travel time.”